Escaped inmate back in custody

 The sheriff said the escape had occurred while the man was smoking with other inmates in the jail's sally port.
 When the jailer started taking the inmates back to their cells, Thomas escaped by rolling under a partially opened garage door in the sally port area.
 He was wearing his jail-issued clothing — orange pants and an orange shirt.

-Authorities did not know the man's direction of travel or destination, according to a statement released on the Madison County 911 Facebook page Wednesday afternoon.
+Authorities did not know the man's direction of travel or destination, according to a statement released on the Madison County 911 Facebook page hours after the escape.

 "This suspect has been known to be violent in the past, so residents need to take proper precautions to ensure their safety," the social media post cautioned.
 "If you see this male, please notify your local authorities or call 911 immediately."